What are the benefits of deep tissue massage?

 DTM therapy is a manipulative and firm bodywork practice that utilises movement and pressure to release the deep tissue layers, involving fascia and tension (the protective layer around the joints, bones, and muscles).

-The DTM involves more pressure, lasts for a long time and is usually slow compared to the relaxation or Swedish massage.
+The DTM involves more pressure, lasts longer, and is usually slower than relaxation or Swedish massage.
 The advantages of the deep tissue technique include improving recovery from injuries, lowering blood pressure, reducing arthritis symptoms, treating anxiety, reducing spasms, and releasing chronic muscle tension.

-The DTM is best suited for individuals involved in highly physical activities, such as running, or those with chronic pain or injury.
+The DTM is best suited for individuals involved in highly physical activities or those with chronic pain or injury.
 The Swedish massage is the best option and a gentle solution if you are looking for relief from tense muscles or a low pain threshold.
 Talk to your doctor before you try DTM if you have a primary medical condition.

-If you want the best deep-tissue massage, you are at the right place.
+If you want to experience one of the best deep tissue massage in London, you are in the right place.
 You have found a professional and trained therapist who will initiate your treatment after taking a detailed medical history.
 Many patients feel a significant difference in our treatment compared to others.
 Choose us to make your life comfortable.

 Ben has been a practical pain management trainer and a celebrated massage therapist.
 He believes human well-being is deeply connected to the health of mind and body both, including deep tissues.
 He holds numerous certifications for best of breeds massage techniques helping him on a mission for healthy London and then rest of the world.
 He has been an active contributor in massage technique research and on Massaggi blog.